webaitio/API/README.md

 #### Advanced iframe embedding

-If you need more control for iframe embedding, you can use different parameters to tweak voolerGROUP for more customized usage.
+If you need more control for iframe embedding, you can use different parameters for more customized usage.
 You can use for example following features:

 - embed whitelabeled (remove header elements)
 - hide chat